A Message From All Of Us At Mission Ridge

 Lift Lines & Chair Lifts

-Reservations are not required for Mission Ridge Passholders at this time.
+Reservations are not required for Mission Ridge Passholders at this time (Premier Pass, Core Value Pass, Midweek Pass, Twilight Pass, Midweek 3 Pack).
 If needed, on-mountain capacity may be limited, especially during holiday and peak periods, by tightly regulating stand-alone lift tickets and other products.

 Daily Lift Tickets

-At this time, single day lift tickets, outside of ticket packages, are not available.
-Daily lift tickets will be available as we get closer to the beginning of the season.
-Once single or multi-day tickets, exclusive of packages, become available to purchase, we strongly encourage guests to purchase online in advance.
+Daily lift tickets are available this season.
+Currently they are only offered one operating week out.
+We strongly encourage guests to purchase online in advance.
 On peak days, ticket availability may be limited and may not be sold the day of, in person at the Ticket Office.
-Updates to single and multi-day stand-alone tickets will be announced in November.

 On Mountain Restaurants

-Lodge and indoor spaces will be limited based upon Washington State guidelines.
+Lodge and indoor spaces are limited based upon Washington State guidelines.
 If lodges are at max COVID capacity, you may not be able to enter at that time.
-We are expanding our outdoor seating options to accommodate more skiers and riders, especially with grab-and-go food options.
+We have expanded our outdoor seating options to accommodate more skiers and riders, especially with grab-and-go food options.
 That said, on busy days you should plan to make your vehicle your base camp.
 We appreciate your understanding and support as we follow local and state regulations.

 Ski School, Rentals, Retail Shop